What do I do in case of an emergency?

 Students seeking counseling services must schedule their own appointments.

-May parents be notified of appointments and other treatment services for their child/student?
+May parents/concerned others be notified of student's appointments and other treatment services?

 Is group therapy offered?

-Staff interests vary and include an interest in and commitment to working with college students.
-More details about clinical staff interests and backgrounds can be found on the website link Meet the Staff.
+All staff have an interest in, and commitment to, working with college students.
+More details about clinical staff credentials and professional backgrounds can be found on the website link Meet the Staff.
 The Counseling Center staff currently includes a psychologist, social workers, counselors, and graduate interns.